Buffalo Common Council: Members

-The Democratic Party is the dominant party in Buffalo politics; no Republican or other party member has won a seat on the council in several decades, and all nine seats are currently held by Democrats.
-As of January 1, 2020 the current membership is as follows:
+The Democratic Party is the dominant party in Buffalo politics; no Republican or other party member has won a seat on the council in several decades, and all occupied seats are currently held by Democrats.
+As of October 15, 2024 the current membership is as follows:

 According to the web site of the City of Buffalo, there is a Majority Leader and a Minority Leader if there are members from more than one political party.
 In practice, there is a majority leader even when all members of the council are from the same political party; a local law was passed in November 2002 to allow this.
-Mr. Scanlon was appointed by a majority of the Council on May 16, 2012, to fill the vacancy created when Michael P. Kearns won a seat on the New York State Assembly in a special election to fill a vacancy there.
+Mr. Christopher Scanlon was appointed by a majority of the Council on May 16, 2012, to fill the vacancy created when Michael P. Kearns won a seat on the New York State Assembly in a special election to fill a vacancy there.
 Mr. Scanlon secured his seat by winning in a subsequent general election.
-The term of all Common Council members expires in January 2024.
+Scanlon vacated his South District seat after he became Mayor of Buffalo through right of succession in October 2024, and the Common Council is currently considering legislation on how to address the vacancy.
+The term of all current Common Council members expires on December 31, 2027.